 - What’s your customer lifetime value?

-- Do seasonal users in big retail moments like Christmas behave differently than the routine ones?
+- Do seasonal users in big retail moments, like Christmas, behave differently from routine ones?

 - Were this year’s Black Friday customers buy more (and so are better) than earlier ones?

 Cohort analysis can be around acquisition cohorts or behavioral cohorts.
-In the first, the cohorts consist of what the consumers acquired, while in the second, it is governed by their activity, i.e. for example, all of them clicked on a certain section when they visited your website.
+In the first, the cohorts consist of what the consumers acquired.
+In contrast, in the second case, it is governed by their activity, e.g., all of them clicked on a particular section when they visited your website.

-To sum up, your customer data can be better analyzed using cohort analysis, whatever be the industry your business is in.
+To sum up, your customer data can be better analyzed with cohort analysis, regardless of the industry your business is in.
 You can identify products or services that retain the potential for faster sales.

 References: